13 Foods You Surprisingly Can’t Dehydrate (Plus Hacks that Make It Possible)

 Cheddar cheese

 I’ve heard of people dehydrating cheeses like cheddar, American, and gouda.
-After dehydrating shredded cheese at the lowest setting, they then blend the dried globs into a powder.
+After dehydrating shredded cheese at the lowest setting, they blend the dried globs into a powder.

 Hack

 White cheeses (like goat feta or cottage cheese) have much less fat than yellow cheeses.
 (2) This makes them a better candidate for dehydrating.
 You can cut feta into small cubes and dehydrate to make a salty snack.
-It still goes bad rather quickly though.
+It still goes bad rather quickly, though.
 You are probably better off just buying freeze-dried cheese powder.

 Cooked Whole-Grain Rice